4shub/huntlytics/README.md

 # Huntlytics
 ## What is this
-Huntlytics is an open souce tool that tracks and analyzes ProductHunt products.
+Huntlytics is an open souce tool that tracks and analyzes Product Hunt products.

+Please check out the license before continuing.

 ##Live
 http://huntlytics.servicethis.co/

-##Other
-Please check out the license before continuing.
+##Issues
+None.
+Although there are a few things that should be streamlined and documented.

+##Credits
+Thanks to the Product Hunt team for creating this api.

 Happy Hacking.